 - If a student takes a leave, federal regulations permit continuing loan deferment for up to 180 days.
-In this case, the student is no considered withdrawn for financial aid purposes.
+In this case, the student is not considered withdrawn for financial aid purposes.
 If the student's leave continues beyond 180 days, the date of withdrawal (and therefore, repayment) reverts to the first day of the leave. - If a student takes a leave greater than 180 days, the repayment begins at the date of withdrawal. - If the leave is longer than 180 days, repayment occurs according to the following terms: - 1.
 Unsubsidized Stafford Loan Program: Repayment begins 6 months after commencement of the leave.
 When the student returns from leave to at least half-time status, the in-school deferment resumes - 2.
-Perkins: Repayment begins after a grace period of nine months (for most loans).
-If the leave is shorter than 9 months, the student will then continue to have the full nine-month grace period available and does not enter repayment.
-If the leave is greater than nine months, the grace period is no longer available and repayment begins in the tenth month, lasting until the student returns to the program in at least half-time status. - 3.
-Stafford: Same as Perkins, except the grace period lasts six months instead of nine months (for most loans). - 4.
-HEAL Replacement Unsubsidized Stafford Loans: Same as Perkins, except the student must return in full-time status.

-A leave does not change the time limits for degree completion.
+Direct PLUS Loan enters repayment once the student's loan is fully disbursed (paid out).
+Students may request an in-school deferment with the U.S. Department of Education.
+If the deferment is approved, repayment will begin six months after the student completes their program.
+If the student drops below half-time enrollment or withdraws from the PGS, the student will enter into six-month grace period prior to repayment of their loan. - 3.
+A leave of absence does not change the time limits for degree completion.